Central Board of Secondary Education: Class 10

-For promotion from Secondary level (Class IX-X) to Senior Secondary level (Class XI-XII), a student must obtain, for all subjects (or best 5 if 6 subjects are taken), 33% overall, without any minimum theory mark requirement.
-Originally, the passing criteria was set such that a student had to get 33% in both the theory and practical components.
-However, an exemption was initially granted for students writing the exam in 2018 as they went through the old CCE system in the previous year.
+For promotion from the Secondary level (Class IX-X) to the Senior Secondary level (Class XI-XII), a student must obtain, for all subjects (or best five if six subjects are taken), 33% overall, without any minimum theory mark requirement.
+Initially, the passing criteria were set such that a student had to get 33% in both the theory and practical components.
+However, an exemption was initially granted to students who wrote the exam in 2018, as they had gone through the old CCE system the previous year.
 However, CBSE later extended this relief for students writing the exam from 2019 and later as well.
 Students who do not manage to pass up to two subjects can write the compartment in those subjects in July.
-Those who fail the compartment, or fail in three subjects or more, must rewrite all the subjects taken in the next year.
+Those who fail a compartment or three or more subjects must retake all subjects taken the following year.

 Class 12

-For class 12 students the promotion criteria is 33% overall, with 33% in both theory and practical examinations (if applicable).
-Students who do not manage to pass in exactly one subject can write the compartment for that subject in July.
-Those who fail the compartment, or those who fail in two subjects or more, must rewrite all the subjects taken in the next year.
+For class 12 students, the promotion criteria are 33% overall, with 33% in "both" theory and practical examinations (if applicable).
+Students who do not pass exactly one subject can write the compartment for that subject in July.
+Those who fail a compartment, or who fail two subjects or more, must retake all subjects taken the next year.

 Grading

-For the Class 10 and Class 12 exams, CBSE (along with the marks obtained) includes the positional grade obtained by the student, which is dependent on the average performance of the students in that subject.
-Consequently, the cutoffs required to obtain a particular grade vary every year.
+For the Class 10 and Class 12 exams, CBSE (along with the marks obtained) includes the positional grade, which is based on the average performance of students in that subject.
+Consequently, the cutoffs required to obtain a particular grade vary from year to year.

 The cutoffs required to obtain a particular grade in 2018 are listed below:

 During CCE

-During 2010–2017, when CBSE implemented a CCE (Continuous and Comprehensive Evaluation) for Class X students, only the grades obtained by the student were mentioned in the report card in a 9-point grading scale, which translates as below:
+During 2010–2017, when CBSE implemented a CCE (Continuous and Comprehensive Evaluation) for Class X students, only the grades obtained by the student were mentioned in the report card in a 9-point grading scale, which translates as follows: